djibe/Android-tutorials/README.md

 You can unlock your Samsung Galaxy S I9000 to use it with any mobile network carrier.

-Tutorial is here (800+ views) : <https://forum.xda-developers.com/galaxy-s-i9000/general/guide-tutorial-howto-unlock-debrand-t4053109>
+Tutorial is here (800+ views): <https://forum.xda-developers.com/galaxy-s-i9000/general/guide-tutorial-howto-unlock-debrand-t4053109>

-What you will learn :
+What you will learn:

 - Root phone
 - Unlock/desimlock/debrand your phone